johnnymetz/johnny-metz-blog/content/posts/why-you-need-to-use-django-subqueries.md

 ---
-# Use Subqueries to prevent a common Django mistake/pitfall/blunder
-# Common Django ORM Gotcha: SQL Order of Execution
-title: 'Why you need to use Django Subqueries'
+title: 'Why you need to use Subqueries in Django'
 date: 2021-07-21T11:56:09-07:00
 tags:
   - Python
   - Django
-draft: true
+  - Pytest
 ---

-The Django ORM is a powerful tool but I often see developers forget the SQL order of execution.
-This leads to a common mistake.
+The Django ORM is a powerful tool but certain aspects of it are counterintuitive, such as the SQL order of execution.

-Let's look at an example:
+Let's look at an example of this trap and how we can fix it using subqueries:

 ```python
 class Book(models.Model):